kyuanlab/website/README.md

-# Yuan Lab website code
+# K. Yuan Lab website code

 The code is forked from bedford lab https://bedford.io/misc/about/